silverstripe-iterators/mappy/README.md

         "postProcess": {
             "laneSplit": true // true happens on load,
-                              // string key or array of keys 'onzoom', ['onzoom', 'onpan'] }
+                              // string key or array of keys 'onzoom', ['onzoom', 'onpan'] },
+        "filter": {
+          "validateJSON": true // Whether GeoJSON data is validated on the client.
+                             // Turn off for known correct formats (e.g. self-hosted),
+                             // in order to increase client performance.
+        }
     }
 ]